CITE: Evaluating Threats

 Score Summary

-Displays the various scores at the appropriate severity level for the displayed move so that the scores are always visible.
+The Score Summary panel displays the various scores at the appropriate severity level for the displayed move, keeping the data visible at all times.

 Team Selection

 This feature enables a user who is part of a team, as well as an observer, to toggle back and forth between teams.
-When assigned an observer role, the user will be able to see how other teams progress during the exercise, as well as participate on their own team.
+When the administrator assigns an observer role, the user can see other teams' progress during the exercise as well as participate on their own team.

 CITE Report Toggle

-This feature will redirect users to a printable version of the CITE report that recollects all user's responses throughout the exercise.
+This feature redirects users to a printable version of the CITE report that recollects all user responses throughout the exercise.

-Refer to this section CITE Report for more information.
+Refer to the CITE Report section for more information.

 Dashboard & Scoresheet Toggle